NASA’s autonomous Ingenuity drone aces third test flight

 “New exploration platform”

-Håvard Grip, Ingenuity Mars Helicopter Chief Pilot at NASA's Jet Propulsion Laboratory, of the third flight: “Our plan from Day One has been to prepare like crazy, fly, analyze the data (like crazy), and then plan for an even bolder test in the next flight.
+Håvard Grip, Ingenuity Mars Helicopter Chief Pilot at NASA's Jet Propulsion Laboratory, said of the third flight: “Our plan from Day One has been to prepare like crazy, fly, analyze the data (like crazy), and then plan for an even bolder test in the next flight.

 “We're being cautious with each new foray in the skies of Mars as we continue to build confidence in the capabilities of this new exploration platform.
 For the third flight, we're targeting the same altitude, but we are going to open things up a bit too, increasing our max airspeed from 0.5 meters per second to 2 meters per second (about 4.5 mph) as we head 50 meters (164 feet) north and return to land at Wright Brothers Field.
 We're planning for a total flight time of about 80 seconds and a total distance of 100 meters (330 feet).”